-FriendlyWe cheerfully engage with all memers of the community, showing genuine interest and good- will towards others.
-We speak positively and charitably with and about each other to foster sincere and inclusive relationships.InquirersWe nurture our curiosity, developing skills for inquiry and research.
-We know how to learn inde- pendently and with others.
-We learn with enthusiasm and sustain our love of learning through- out life.KnowledgeableWe develop and use conceptual understanding, exploring knowledge across a range of disci- plines.
+IST/IB Strive to be: Friendly We cheerfully engage with all memers of the community, showing genuine interest and good-will towards others.
+We speak positively and charitably with and about each other to foster sincere and inclusive relationships.
+Inquirers We nurture our curiosity, developing skills for inquiry and research.
+We know how to learn independently and with others.
+We learn with enthusiasm and sustain our love of learning throughout life.
+Knowledgeable We develop and use conceptual understanding, exploring knowledge across a range of disciplines.
 We engage with issues and ideas that have local and global significance.
-Inquirerspendently and with others.
-We learn with enthusiasm and sustain our love of learning throughout life.KnowledgeableWe develop and use conceptual understanding, exploring knowledge across a range of disciplanes.
-We engage with issues and facts that have local and global significance.
 Thinkers We use critical and creative thinking skills to analyse and take responsible action on complex problems.
 We exercise initiative in making reasoned, ethical decisions.
 Communicators We express ourselves confidently and creatively in more than one language and in many ways.
 We collaborate effectively, listening carefully to the perspectives of other individuals and groups.
-We act with integrity and honesty, with a strong sense of fairness and justice, and with respectPrincipledfor the dignity and rights of people everywhere.
+Principled We act with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
 We take responsibility for our actions and their consequences.
-Open-minded We critically appreciate our own cultures and personal histories, as well as the values and tradi- tions of others.
+Open-minded We critically appreciate our own cultures and personal histories, as well as the values and traditions of others.
 We seek and evaluate a range of points of view, and we are willing to grow from the experience.
 Caring We show empathy, compassion and respect.
 We have a commitment to service, and we act to make a positive difference in the lives of others and in the world around us.
-We approach uncertainty with forethought and determination; we work independently and cooperatively to explore new ideas and innovative strategies.
+Courageous We approach uncertainty with forethought and determination; we work independently and cooperatively to explore new ideas and innovative strategies.
 We are resourceful and resilient in the face of challenges and change.
-We understand the importance of balancing different aspects of our lives-intellectual, physi- cal, (spiritual) and emotional-to achieve well-being for ourselves and others.
+Balanced We understand the importance of balancing different aspects of our lives-intellectual, physical, (spiritual) and emotional-to achieve well-being for ourselves and others.
 We recognize our interdependence with other people and with the world in which we live.
 Reflective We thoughtfully consider the world and our own ideas and experience.
 We work to understand our strengths and weaknesses in order to support our learning and personal development.